21 Jul 2015

-CHIKV does not occur in the UK, but a number of cases are reported each year in travellers who have returned from endemic areas.
+CHIKV does not occur in the UK, but a number of cases are reported each year in travellers returning from endemic areas.

-In 2014, the majority of cases (88%) diagnosed in returned travellers from England, Wales and Northern Ireland (EWNI) were acquired on trips to the Caribbean and South America, and only one case was associated with travel to the Pacific region (Tonga) .
-This is in contrast to previous years, where the majority of EWNI cases were associated with travel to South and South East Asia.
+In 2014, the majority of cases (88%) were acquired on trips to the Caribbean and South America and only once case was associated with travel to the Pacific region (Tonga) .
+This is in contrast to previous years, where the majority of UK cases were associated with travel to South and South East Asia.